jd-code/let-c/README.md

 }
 ```

-at **F12** key-press, all is compiled and linked, and the result window pops up :
+at **F12** key-press, all is compiled, linked, and the result window pops up :

 ![result](https://raw.githubusercontent.com/jd-code/let-c/master/misc/let-c-filtendus.png)

 ## Dependencies ##

-Let-C depends on several stae-of-the-art open-source softwares :
+Let-C depends on several state-of-the-art open-source softwares :

 * [gcc](http://gcc.gnu.org/) - the GNU Compiler Collection, mostly the C/C++ compiler and the linker (for it's ability to wrap functions).
 * [libSDL](http://www.libsdl.org/) - the Simple DirectMedia Layer, the version 1.2 is used, and the choice of 2.0 is underway.